 This post contains affiliate links.
 That means we may earn a commission (at no extra cost to you) if you make a purchase through one of these links.
 We recommend you buy any of these products only if you feel they will help you achieve your goals.

 You can probably thank the existence of evidence-based, online medical calculators for not needing to write the Cockcroft-Gault formula on your forearm before every shift.
 There are several out there, but one that stands out is MDCalc.

-We were given complimentary access to MDCalc’s new CME offer, which includes a free gift set and optional gift card.
-We are excited to be sharing the details with you here.
+We were given complimentary access to MDCalc’s new CME offer, which includes a free gift set and optional gift card worth up to $2,250.
+We love doing these CME reviews, so we are excited to be sharing the details with you here.

 Clinicians can now earn CME by using the same tried-and-true calculators you know and love, so the quality, clinical relevance, and content need no justification.
 The question we will answer will be, “is it worth the price?”